What the professionals are saying now

 ETFs can be bought and sold just like stocks and tend to have lower fees than mutual funds.

 Want to get a cut of the hot housing market right now, but can’t afford to buy a property or two?

 A real estate investment trust, or REIT, will allow you to get your foot in the front door without having to fork over your life savings or commit to becoming a landlord.

-With as little as $500, you can help fund the purchase of commercial real estate developments and then reap the profits.
+With as little money as you want to invest, you can help fund the purchase of commercial real estate developments and then reap the profits.
 That might even put you on the path to buying your own home.

 For the daring (and wealthier) investor, hedge funds can offer both diversification and greater returns.